IN Governor Recognizes This Week as “Indiana Rail Safety Week”

 While the Governor of Indiana has dedicated this week to railroad safety, it doesn’t mean we shouldn’t implement these safety tips at all times of the year.

 If you have been involved in an accident in Gary or Hammond, whether it involved a train or another mode of transportation, you are encouraged to contact Gary, Indiana personal injury attorney Marshall P. Whalley as soon as possible.
 If you want to recover the maximum compensation your injuries entitle you to collect, you will want a personal injury lawyer working beside you, helping you with your accident case.
 Therefore, the sooner you call us, the sooner we can begin helping you so that you can focus on recovering.
+Contact us today for more info.

 Marshall P. Whalley & Associates, PC is located at: